Remote Hiring Guide: How to Find and Recruit the Best Remote Workers

 5. When do you prefer to work during the day?

-One of the benefits of working remotely is that you can often create your own schedule.
+One of the benefits of working remotely is that you can often create your own schedule and work-life balance.
 Not everyone is productive during the same times of day, so it’s good to know what each candidate prefers.
 This information may also inform how you manage and set deadlines with them once they’ve been hired.

 Next up: How to Onboard Remote Employees